wenli-web/wenli-web.github.io/_pages/about.md

 News
 ======
-August 15, 2025, Wen's **Nature Chemical Engineering** paper on **Hydrogen Evolution and Dynamics in Hydrogel Electrochemical Cells for Ischemia-Reperfusion therapy** is now [online](https://www.nature.com/articles/s44286-025-00259-x).
+August 15, 2025, Wen's **Nature Chemical Engineering** paper is now [online](https://www.nature.com/articles/s44286-025-00259-x).
 As of September 22, 2025, Nature Chemical Engineering published 25 papers in the year of 2025.
 And Wen's paper is one of them.

 June 6, 2025, Wen receives **Benjamin Ball Freud Merit Scholarship** from UChicago Chemistry department.